-There is an introductory bonus of 20,000 miles that gets credited to a user’s account.
+The card comes with an introductory bonus of 20,000 miles.
 While this sounds like a much smaller bonus than other credit card offers, it is actually fairly comparable.
-The reason for this is because this intro bonus is awarded for simply making the first purchase with the Black Credit Card.
+The reason for this is because this intro bonus is awarded for simply making your first purchase with the Black Credit Card.

-There are other bonus offers with the Black Card.
+There are other bonus offers with the Black Card as well.
 An annual bonus of 15,000 miles is awarded for spending at least $25,000 each year.
-On top of that, cardholders get 5,000 miles to their account for simply adding an authorized additional user.
+On top of that, cardholders get 5,000 miles credited to their account for simply adding an authorized additional user.
 There are opportunities to gain status with Virgin Atlantic; for instance, tier points are awarded per $2,500 in purchases as well as for flying with Virgin Atlantic.
 More tier points essentially mean better benefits.

-Two different standard reward rates accompany the Virgin Black Card.
+Two standard reward rates accompany the Virgin Black Card.
 When buying tickets or spending in general at Virgin Atlantic, cardholders earn three miles for every dollar spent.
-All other purchases accrue miles at a 1.5 to dollar spent ratio.
+All other purchases accrue miles at 1.5 points per dollar spent.

 Many standard fees are present with this card offer, such as the $90 annual fee.
 Balance transfer and cash advance transactions warrant a fee of either $10 or 3% depending on which value is greater.
 Late payments receive a fee of $37.
 Despite all this, there is no foreign transaction fee with the card.

 The annual percentage rates are fairly standard with possible rates on the low end of the spectrum.
-Regular purchases and balance transfers come with a minimum APR of 12.49% and a maximum of 19.49%.
-The cash advance APR falls between 15.49% and 22.49%, but bank cash advances come with an APR of 25.24%.
+Regular purchases and balance transfers come with a minimum APR of 16.49% and a maximum of 24.49%.
+Bank cash advances carry an APR of 26.49%.
 The penalty APR is 29.99%.

-Sounding like a true broken record, Virgin Atlantic customers who constantly fly with their airline benefit the most from picking up the Virgin Atlantic Black Card.
+Virgin Atlantic customers who often fly with their airline could benefit the most from picking up the Virgin Atlantic Black Card.
 The benefits are decent, and cardholders can obtain exclusive access to some cool features with the airline.
-Overall, it gets the stamp of approval.

-Rewards: 3 miles/$ spent at Alaska Airlines, 1 mile/$ spent on regular purchases
+Rewards: 3 miles/dollar spent at Alaska Airlines, 1 mile/dollar spent on regular purchases

 Bonus Rewards: 30,000 miles and $121 companion ticket credit for spending $1,000 in first 90 days